shapeable/prototype-adpq/README.md

 #### Q. Setup or used continuous monitoring

-#### R. Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization);
+#### R. Deployed their software in an open source container, such as Docker

 #### S. Provided sufficient documentation to install and run their prototype on another machine; and